How to choose an outdoor AED/defibrillator cabinet

 Size – will all items fit in the cabinet such as the AED with carry case and spare electrodes etc?
 There are some AEDs on the market that are larger and may not fit correctly in some AED cabinets so check before you buy.

-Informing the ambulance service – It is essential that your local ambulance service are given full details of the location of your defibrillator, cabinet details and code or access details also the type of defibrillator in the cabinet.
-All local ambulance service trusts have a registration process and will usually send you a form with the details they require so they can add this to their CAD system.
+Informing the ambulance service – It is essential that your local ambulance service have full details of the location of your defibrillator, cabinet details and code or access details also the type of defibrillator in the cabinet.
+All local ambulance service trusts are now linked to the circuit.uk so please register so that is can be active.
 When they receive a 999/112 call they then have the defibrillator details on their system should they need to direct somebody to it in an emergency.

 So when choosing your AED cabinet will it?

 - Protect your AED from adverse weather conditions such as rain and snow?